 Eosinophils are allergy cells that release inflammatory chemicals that can lead to irritation or damage to the esophagus and interfere with its function.

 Symptoms of EoE include failure to thrive in children, reflux, difficulty swallowing, and even food impaction (food getting stuck in the esophagus).
 The diagnosis of EoE can only be made via biopsy on endoscopy.
 However, given food allergies typically cause EoE, appropriate food allergy testing is essential in the evaluation.

 Food allergies can also be a trigger for atopic dermatitis.
 This is most common in young children.
-One in three children under the age of two years-old with eczema have an underlying food allergy.
+One in three children under the age of two-years-old with eczema has an underlying food allergy.

-This is condition, which is not a food allergy but rather a food intolerance.
+This is a condition that is not a food allergy but rather a food intolerance.
 It consists of severe vomiting and diarrhea within 2-3 hours of eating the suspected food trigger.
 This can lead to severe dehydration, and often results in emergency room treatment.
 This diagnosis is most common in infants, and cow's milk and soy are the most common triggers.
-Other foods can lead to FPIES and some examples include oat, barley, wheat and potato.
+Other foods can lead to FPIES, and some examples include oat, barley, wheat and potato.